CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L03_Deploy_host_pools_and_hosts_with_ARM_templates_ADDS.md

 22. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page, search for and navigate to the **Microsoft Entra ID** blade and, on your Azure AD tenant blade, in the **Overview** section of the hub menu, select **Users**.

-23. On the **Users** blade, note that the list of user objects includes the listing of AD DS user accounts you created earlier in this lab, with the **Yes** entry appearing in the **On-premises sync enabled** column.
+23. On the **Users** blade, note that the list of user objects includes the listing of Microsoft Entra DS user accounts you created earlier in this lab, with the **Yes** entry appearing in the **On-premises sync enabled** column.

-      > **Note**: You might have to wait a few minutes and refresh the browser page for the AD DS user accounts to appear.
-Proceed to the next step only if you are able to see the listing of AD DS user accounts you created.
+      > **Note**: You might have to wait a few minutes and refresh the browser page for the Microsoft Entra DS user accounts to appear.
+Proceed to the next step only if you are able to see the listing of Microsoft Entra DS user accounts you created.

 24. Within the Remote Desktop session to **az140-dc-vm11**, start **Windows PowerShell ISE** as administrator, and run the following to create an organizational unit that will host the computer objects of the Azure Virtual Desktop hosts: